njt005/DQN-Navigation/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.The reward goal can be modified by adjusting the REWARD_GOAL in train_agent.py.
+The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.
+The reward goal can be modified by adjusting the REWARD_GOAL in train_agent.py if desired.

 ### Getting Started

 1. Set up conda environment using the following instructions: https://github.com/udacity/Value-based-methods#dependencies
+2. Install seaborn for plotting (pip install seaborn)
-2. Download the environment from one of the links below.
+3. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)